Sienci-Labs/Resources/lmmk2/lmk2-the-basics/lmk2-dust-collection.md

 [/su_table]

 Congrats!
 You are now all up to speed on types of dust collection systems available to the hobby CNC market, how to put them to use and even how to use all that sawdust you will be creating.
-Be safe, be healthy & have fun!!
+Be safe, be healthy, & have fun!!